84adam/wink.sh/README.md

 <h5>Instructions:</h5>

+1. Download and move to `/home/user/bin` directory.
-1. Make the script executable: `chmod u+x wink.sh`
+2. Make the script executable: `chmod u+x wink.sh`
 2. Check for /$HOME/bin in $PATH: `echo $PATH | egrep $HOME/bin` ; set using `PATH=$PATH/$HOME/bin` if necessary
 3. Run: `wink.sh`
 4. Use responsibly: run no more than once per minute.